MikeH138/mhenson-responsive-portfolio/README.md

 * Responsive images.

-* An about me page, which consists of a brief autobiography and an image of myself.
+* An about me page, which consists of a brief autobiography, an image of myself, link to my resume and contact info.

 * A page which showcases my first project, called No Waste Kitchen, a Day Planner app, and a Weather Dashboard app.